-2.2.2 APTUser Utility

-The APTUser application allows the user to interact with a number of APT hardware control units connected to the ho st PC.
+2.2.2 APTUser Utility The APTUser application allows the user to interact with a number of APT hardware control units connected to the host PC.
 This program displays multiple graphical instrument panels to allow multiple APT units to be controlled from the same screen.

 All basic operating parameters can be altered and, similarly, all operations (such as motor moves) can be initiated.
 Settings and parameter changes can be saved and loaded to allow multiple operating configurations to be created and easily applied.

-For many users, the APTUser application provides all of the functionality necessary to operate the APT hardware without the need to deve lop any further custom software.
-For those who do need to further customise and automate usage of the controller (e.g. to implement a positioning algorithm), this application illustrates how the rich functionality provided by the APT ActiveX server is exposed by a client application.
-The complete Visual Basic source project is provided as a useful aid to software developers.

-Use of the APT User uti lity is covered in the PC tutorial (Chapter 4) and in the APTUser online help file, accessed via the F1 key when using the APTUser utility.

-2.2.3 APT Config Utility

-There are many system par ameters and configuration settings associated with the operation of the APT Server.
+For many users, the APTUser application provides all of the functionality necessary to operate the APT hardware without the need to develop any further custom software.
+For those who do need to further customize and automate usage of the controller (e.g. to implement a positioning algorithm), the APTUser application illustrates how the various methods and properties of the APT ActiveX server can be exposed by a client application.
+Use of the APT User utility is covered in the PC tutorial (Chapter) and in the APTUser online help file, accessed via the F1 key when using the APTUser utility.
+2.2.3 APT Config Utility There are many system parameters and configuration settings associated with the operation of the APT Server.
 Most can be directly accessed using the various graphical panels, however there are several system wide settings that can be made 'off-line' before running the APT software.
 These settings have global effect; such as switching between simulator and real operating mode, associating mechanical stages to specific motor actuators and incorporation of calibration data.

-L APT Configuration Utility X

-Simulator Configuration Server Settings Stage

-Simulator Configurations

-Enable Simulator Mode Current Configuration: Configuration LAB 1 Names:

-LAB 1 Load Set as Current

-Add/Remove Controllers to/from Configuration Loaded Configuration De 40000001: 1Ch Ste tails: pper Drive (BSC201)

-Control Unit: 1Ch Stepper Drive (BSC 201) 🖵

-Enter 6 digit Serial Number: 000001

-A dd B emo ve

-put H elp Exit

 The APTConfig utility is provided as a convenient means for making these system wide settings and adjustments.
 Full details on using APTConfig are provided in the online help supplied with the utility.

-Use of the APT Config utility is covered in the PC tutorial (Chapter 4) and in the APTConfig online help file, accessed via the F1 key when using the APTConfig utility.
+Use of the APT Config utility is covered in the PC tutorial (Section 4.11.) and in the APTConfig online help file, accessed via the F1 key when using the APTConfig utility.

-2.2.4 APT Server (ActiveX Controls)

-ActiveX Controls are re-usable compiled software components that supply both a graphical user interface and a programmable interface.
-Many such Co ntrols are available for Windows applications development, providing a large range of re-usable functionality.
-For example, there are Controls available that can be used to manipulate image files, connect to the intern et or simply pro vide user in terface components such as buttons and list boxes.

-With the APT system, ActiveX Controls are deployed to allow direct control over (and also reflect the status of) the range of electronic controller units, including the BSC201 stepper motor controller.
+2.2.4 APT Server (ActiveX Controls) ActiveX Controls are re-usable compiled software components that supply both a graphical user interface and a programmable interface.
+Many such Controls are available for Windows applications development, providing a large range of re-usable functionality.
+For example, there are Controls available that can be used to manipulate image files, connect to the internet or simply provide user interface components such as buttons and list boxes.
+With the APT system, ActiveX Controls are deployed to allow direct control over (and also reflect the status of) the range of electronic controller units, including the BSC203 stepper motor controller.
 Software applications that use ActiveX Controls are often referred to as 'client applications'.
-Based on ActiveX interfacing technology, an ActiveX Control is a I anguage independent software component.
-Consequently ActiveX Controls can be in corporated into a wide range of software development environments for use by client application developers.
+Based on ActiveX interfacing technology, an ActiveX Control is a language independent software component.
+Consequently ActiveX Controls can be incorporated into a wide range of software development environments for use by client application developers.
 Development environments supported include Visual Basic, Labview, Visual C++, C++ Builder, HPVEE, Matlab, VB.NET, C#.NET and, via VBA, Microsoft Office applications such as Excel and Word.

-Consider the ActiveX Control supplied for the BSC201 APT stepper controller unit.
+Consider the ActiveX Control supplied for a Stepper Motor Drive Card fitted to a BSC203 APT stepper controller unit (one panel is displayed for each channel (card) fitted.